Sharding Design

 Verification

-Section titled “Verification”Multi-group cluster behavior, partition routing, cross-group SQL, cross-group transactions, migration chunk transfer, and rebalance tests cover this layer as certification evidence.
+Section titled “Verification”Multi-group cluster behavior, partition routing, cross-group SQL, cross-group transactions, migration chunk transfer, and rebalance tests cover this layer as validation evidence.
 They are not enough for production without fsync-enabled per-group recovery, snapshot, install-snapshot, and full-cluster restart tests.
 Operators watch per-group leader state, group commit latency, migration progress, chunk ACK failures, and group-specific error rates.